 What is Mobile Vending?

-Mobile vending is an individual, organisation or business selling or offering goods for sale (including food) from a mobile vehicle (for example a food van or food truck) on a public street, reserve or carpark.
+Mobile vending is an individual, organisation or business selling or offering goods for sale (including food) from a mobile vehicle (for example a food van, food truck, coffee van, ice cream truck) on a public street, reserve or carpark.

 Devonport City Council recognises that mobile vending can add vibrancy to the City.
 However, Council is also aware that they need to manage the competing needs and interests of local business, residents, consumers and users of the facilities.